felixge/nodeguide.com/guide/style.md

 ## Class names

-Class names should be captialized using [upper camel case][camelcase].
+Class names should be capitalized using [upper camel case][camelcase].

 *Right:*